pbattuello/MutationalSignatures/README.md

-# Mutational Signature Integrative Analysis
+# Mutational signatures of colorectal cancers according to distinct computational workflows
-How Arbitrary Choices Impact on CRC Mutational Signatures Profile
+How Arbitrary Choices Impact on CRC Mutational Signature Profile

-This folder contains the script used in the paper.
+This folder contains the script and rawdata used in the paper.
-In each of the folders are present the scripts of each of the result of the paper.
+In each folder of this repository are present the scripts of each of the result of the paper.